 I am now neither old nor young and I have not even hit the mid-life crisis yet.
 And my viral days are already over.
 What do I do now to stay relevant?
 Heh.

 What’s Social Media for you?
-A place to connect with friends and like minded people?
+A place to connect with friends and like-minded people?
 Right.
-That’s the original definition though which was somewhat true few years ago.
+That’s the original definition though which was somewhat true a few years ago.

 What is it now really?